fission/examples/samples/keda-sqs/README.md

 This example uses SQS setup on an AWS account.

 Below are the commands to create and send the message to a queue using `aws` CLI.
-If you do not the CLI, you can also create the queues from the AWS console.
+If you do not prefer the CLI, you can also create the queues from the AWS console.

 ```
 $ aws sqs create-queue --queue-name input